Frequently Asked Questions

 March/April 2025: Applicants will be notified of offer and must complete the enrollment process.

 If you are interested in enrolling your child, please sign up for our newsletter so you can be sure to receive a notification when enrollment is open.
+If you are interested in enrolling your child into either 7th or 8th grade for the 2025-2026 school year, please complete this form.

 • Namahana will serve students in grades 7-12.
 The school plans to open with grades 7 and 8 and sequentially add grades until we reach full middle/high school capacity.